 After several years of working independently, Olson and Silva teamed up once again in 1997, when they launched Hellnotes, a weekly newsletter for horror fans and professionals.
 Initially distributed in three formats – e-mail, fax, and a hardcopy print edition – the newsletter was eventually transformed into an e-mail-only publication.
 Olson contributed many news items and other blurbs to Hellnotes, although his major contributions were the weekly editorials, which could best be described as “eclectic,” covering a wide range of topics related to horror, publishing, writing, and creativity in general.
 After five years, exhaustion led Olson and Silva to turn the newsletter over to new management, but through the twists and turns of fate it eventually found its way back into the capable hands of Silva, who turned the newsletter into a Web-based news site, which he continued to edit until shortly before his death in 2013.

 In early 2012, after penning more than 24,000 news stories, editorials and other journalistic pieces, Olson decided it was time at last to leave his newspaper job, restore his soul, refresh his imagination, and rededicate himself to fiction.
-He published the dark suspense novel Alexander’s Song as an e-book and completed “Bloodybones,” a 36,000-word novella, which went on to be published (along with a number of his earlier tales) in a short story collection called Whispered Echoes, available from Cemetery Dance Publications.
+He published the dark suspense novel Alexander’s Song as an e-book and assembled the short story collection Whispered Echoes, which is available as a signed, numbered, limited edition hardcover from Cemetery Dance Publications and in paperback and e-book from Crystal Lake Publishing.
+The collection includes eleven stories originally published in the 1980s and ’90s and out-of-print for years, as well as the debut of the novella “Bloodybones,” which was nominated for the 2017 World Fantasy Award.
 He also joined with Richard Chizmar and Brian James Freeman of Cemetery Dance to edit Better Weird, an anthology featuring some of horror’s biggest names paying tribute to Silva’s memory through stories and short personal essays.

 The father of adult twin daughters, Olson currently lives in the small town of Brimley, Michigan, not far from the shores of Lake Superior, where he divides his time between writing and community volunteer work.